BRUSH 15

 - blending transition or crease shades (68% of community members)

-- applying a wash of color all over the lid (24% of community members)
+- one-and-done wash of color across the lid (19% of community members)

 - setting undereye concealer or powder (7% of community members)